 SEC.
 7. Board Procedures.
-All inquiries, studies, hearings, investigations and proceedings conducted by the Board shall be governed by rules adopted by the Board, and in the conduct of thereof the Board shall not be bound by the technical rules of evidence: Provided, That the Board may summarily punish for contempt by a fine not exceeding five thousand pesos or by imprisonment not exceeding thirty (30) days or both, any person guilty of such misconduct in the presence of the Board or so near thereto as to seriously interrupt any hearing or session or any proceedings before it, including cases in which a person willfully fails or refuses, without just cause, to comply with summons, subpoena ad testificandum, subpoena duces tecum, decision or order, rules and regulations legally issued or promulgated by the Board; or being present at a hearing, session or investigation, refuses to be sworn as a witness or to answer questions when lawfully required to do so, or to furnish information required by the Board.
-The sheriff and other police agencies of the place where the hearing or investigation is conducted shall, upon request of the Board, assist it to enforce the provisions of this Section.
+All inquiries, studies, hearings, investigations and proceedings conducted by the Board shall be governed by rules adopted by the Board, and in the conduct thereof the Board shall not be bound by the technical rules of evidence: Provided, That the Board may summarily punish for contempt by a fine not exceeding five thousand pesos or by imprisonment not exceeding thirty (30) days or both, any person guilty of such misconduct in the presence of the Board or so near thereto as to seriously interrupt any hearing or session or any proceedings before it, including cases in which a person willfully fails or refuses, without just cause, to comply with a summons, subpoenas ad testificandum, subpoena duces tecum, decision or order, rules and regulations legally issued or promulgated by the Board; or being present at the hearing, session or investigation, refuses to be sworn as a witness or to answer questions when lawfully required by the Board.
+The sheriff and other police agencies of the place where the hearing or investigation is conducted shall, upon the request of the Board, assist it to enforce the provisions of this Section.

 Any decision, order or ruling of the Board may likewise be reviewed by the Supreme Court upon a writ of certiorari in appropriate cases.
 The procedure for review except as herein provided, shall be in accordance with the rules prescribed by the Supreme Court.

-The filing of a petition for a writ of certiorari or other special remedies in the Supreme Court shall in no case supersede or stay any decision, order or ruling of the Board, unless the Supreme Court shall so direct and the petitioner may be required to give bond in such form and of such amount as may be deemed proper.
+The filing of a petition for a writ of certiorari or other special remedies in the Supreme Court shall in no case supersede or stay any decision, order or ruling of the Board, unless the Supreme Court shall so direct, and the petitioner may be required by the Supreme Court to give bond in such form and of such amount as may be deemed proper.

 SEC.
-11. Benefits of Personnel Who May be Laid Off and Incentives to Employees.
-Employees of agencies abolished or otherwise affected by this reorganization, who are separated from the service as a result of the implementation of this Order, shall be entitled to the benefits and privileges provided under existing retirement laws; otherwise, they shall be paid the equivalent of one-month basic salary for every year of service, or the equivalent nearest fraction thereof favorable to them on the basis of the highest salary received, but in no case shall such payment exceed the equivalent of 12 months salary.
+11. Benefits of Personnel Who may be Laid Off and Incentives to Employees.
+Employees of agencies abolished or otherwise affected by this reorganization, who are separated from the service as a result of the implementation of this Order, shall be entitled to the benefits and privileges provided for under existing retirement laws; otherwise, they shall be paid the equivalent of one month basic salary for every year of service, or the equivalent nearest fraction thereof favorable to them on the basis of the highest salary received, but in no case shall such payment exceed the equivalent of 12 months salary.

 SEC.
 15. Supervision and Control.
 The Board shall be under the administrative supervision of the Office of the President.